hackerhijeck/practicemyself_CEHv11/README.md

 # ..........................................
 CEHvs11 ...........................................

-I'm Preparing CEH Practical V11. hope it will be help full to all of you guys.
+I have recently passed the CEH Practical exam from EC-council in December 2022.
+I have prepared myself,  hope it will be help full to all of you guys.
 If any suggetions to me just connect with twitter and dm me.
 Thank You.

 ### Marks: